The vision of the Digital Bridge is to ensure our nation’s health through a bidirectional information flow between

 The approach for this project is based on public-private partnership motivated by mutually beneficial outcomes.
 These outcomes include improved data for public health and clinical practice and lower costs for information sharing.

 - Advances greater standards-based information exchange across public health and health care.

 - Lays the foundation for greater bidirectional exchange of data so that clinicians can be more informed about population health, environmental risks and outbreaks.

 Governance and Workgroups

-A governance body formed this fall, with equal representation from public health, health care delivery systems and health information technology.
+A governance body formed in fall 2016 with equal representation from public health, health care delivery systems and health information technology.
 Workgroups focus on specific issues and report up to the governance body.
-These workgroups are seeking input from existing eCR and other health data interoperability efforts.
+They seek input from existing eCR and other health data interoperability efforts.

-The Robert Wood Johnson Foundation supports the governance of the Digital Bridge and Dr. John Lumpkin chairs the initial governance body.
+The Robert Wood Johnson Foundation and the deBeaumont Foundation support the governance of the Digital Bridge, and Dr. John Lumpkin serves as chair of the governance body.
 Deloitte Consulting and the Public Health Informatics Institute provide program support.

 Representatives from each sector have made these commitments to the Digital Bridge initiative: